Student Guidelines on Course Evaluations

 - All student responses are anonymous; this includes the numerical results and the written comments.
 Your responses are not linked to your ID number.
 Note that this is why each evaluation must be completed in one sitting.

-- The results are confidential to the instructor and the Chair; they are the only ones who can access the results unless the instructor gives permission.
+- The results are confidential to the instructor and the department chair; they are the only ones who can access the results unless the instructor does not object to access and an adequate response rate is received.

-- The instructor cannot see the results until the final grades for the course have been submitted.
+- The instructor cannot see the results until the final grades for the course have been submitted and approved.

 - Completing the course evaluations will take approximately 5-10 minutes per course.

 - Secure online access to complete course evaluations is available 24/7 during the evaluation period.
-The regular evaluation period is approximately the last three weeks of term, ending the day before the start of the examination period.
-Some units choose to extend the evaluation period to no later than the last day of exams.
-Courses on intensive schedules have customized availability dates.
-In all cases, you will receive email reminders if you have outstanding evaluations.
+The default evaluation period is approximately the last six weeks of term, ending the day before the start of the final examination period.
+Some units choose to condense the evaluation period to end the day before final examination period begins.
+Courses on intensive, block, or summer schedules have customized evaluation period dates.
+In all cases, you will receive email reminders about your course evaluations.

 - Each course evaluation questionnaire contains a maximum of 25 questions.
-There is a combination of numerical ratings and open-ended questions.
-You can choose which questions to answer and comments are welcomed and encouraged.
+There is a combination of numerical and open-ended questions.
+You can choose which questions to answer; comments are welcomed and encouraged.

 - Questions about the course are only answered once when there are multiple instructors.